tibs/beyond-spellchecking-talk/notes.rst

 (b) we do use the product name ``Flink`` and (c) we've observed this particular misspelling more than once in practice.

+Looking at the various available tools, there's something to think about on whether new checks are written via plugins using a programming language, or whether there's some "higher level" abstraction (also) available.
+This is I think a good thing about Vale.

 For reference: particular tools
 ===============================